20 Ways to Have a More Positive Body Image

-Skip the Shame Cycle
+Skip the shame cycle

-…and accept yourself where you’re at today.
+Accept yourself where you are today.
 It's nearly impossible to motivate yourself to make self-improving decisions from a place of guilt and shame.
-Olson advises, “If we can come from a place of loving and appreciation of our bodies no matter where we are at in the goal-setting and -achieving process, we have a stronger desire to take care of ourselves.
-Health and appreciation can more easily become the priority."
+"If we can come from a place of loving and appreciation of our bodies no matter where we are at in the goal-setting and achieving process, we have a stronger desire to take care of ourselves," Olson says.
+"Health and appreciation can more easily become the priority."

 All our experts admit it: This won't be easy.
 None of these massive mindset changes happen in a silo.
 "We don't ask people with alcohol use disorder to recover in a bar and develop a healthy relationship with alcohol," Brennan says.
-It's pretty monumental when people in a Western culture can conquer their body image battles at all, she continues, while being surrounded by advertisements with stick-thin models and books about the next greatest diet fad that's "guaranteed" to work this time.
+It's pretty monumental when people in Western culture can conquer their body image battles at all, she continues, while being surrounded by advertisements with stick-thin models and books about the next greatest diet fad that's "guaranteed" to work this time.

-"There's so much advice out there in apps, blogs, books, fitness programs and more about how to change your body and the food you put in it.
+"There's so much advice out there in apps, blogs, books, fitness programs, and more about how to change your body and the food you put in it.
 We place a high value on appearance in our society, which leads one to scrutinize any negative perception and want to change it," Brennan says.
-If you find that certain surroundings, gurus and media sources trigger critical thoughts and emotions, take a respite and take note of your vibe.
+If you find that certain surroundings, gurus, and media sources trigger critical thoughts and emotions, take a respite and take note of your vibe.
 Feel better on the whole?
 Reconfigure your environment accordingly.

-Consider the Scientific Side
+Consider the scientific side

 And if all these psychological swaps aren't helping, veer toward the physiological.
 Examine what the body does from a scientific perspective.
 "Do a body scan from toes to head and, without judgment, note what each body part or system does for you.
 For example, 'my stomach digests food to nourish my body and lets me know when I may have an illness.'
 This will help you recognize all the amazing features you have that are completely outside the appearance focus," Brennan says.